-A register of people currently holding a first aid qualification is available in the office.
+A register of people currently holding a first aid qualification is available near each first aid station.

 Although these people can be requested for advice and support during the school day, it is asked that discretion is used as to the frequency and timing of any interruptions to their normal school duties.